slashback100/Homeassistant_AOK_Blinds/README.md

 The DIY remote we just created can handle up to 16 blinds.
 You can adapt the code to handle as many blinds as you want but then you will have to deal with several remote id.

 ## Pairing your new DIY remote
-We use the tutorial of the blinds to do that : [user manual](https://www.aokfrance.com/ressources/common/Notices/NOTICE_AM25_35_45-ES-E.pdf)
+We use the tutorial of the blinds to do that : [user manual](https://www.aokfrance.com/ressources/common/Notices/NOTICE_AM25_35_45-ES-E.pdf) (in French)

 - Push STOP during 5 seconds on the remote alread working with your first blind.
 The blind will make a little movement
 - Send an mqtt message: